andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 ## Building the Server

-The server-side of our application is a simple *Node.js* web server responding to requests submitted to the *events* URL.
-To implement it create a `server.js` file and put the following code inside it:
+The server-side of our application is a simple *Node.js* web server responding to requests submitted to the *events* endpoint.
+To implement it create a `server` folder at the same level of the `client` folder of the React application.
+Within the `server` folder, create the `server.js` file and put the following code inside it:

 ```javascript
 // server.js